joseph-r-hamilton/joseph-r-hamilton.github.io/_posts/2018-02-06-Illness-Strikes.md

 But this may be better than other times.
 The third project is just beginning.
 I give my first investigation this afternoon.

-I just hope I don't the flu myself.
+I just hope I don't get the flu myself.
 That would be... bad... very bad.